nahuel-ianni/task-planner/README.md

 - It enables copying a *to-do* task into the Windows calendar app
 - When the application is pinned to the *Start* menu, a background task will try to update it every 15 minutes with the relevant information of the next task on the calendar
-- An extra background task was added, responsible for synchronizing tasks arriving from outside sources
+- An extra background task was added, responsible for synchronizing tasks arriving from external sources

 ## Installation and configuration